jomsch/gridit/README.md

 - [ ] `neighbor_mut`

 ## Feedback & Questions
-Having feedback or questions?
+If you have any feedback or question,
-Open an issue or shot me a message on Twitter.
+open an issue or shot me a message on Twitter.
-I would love to hear your thoughts and ideas on `Gridit`.
+I would love to hear some thoughts and ideas on `Gridit`.